 3.10.2 Execution Interrupt Support

-The UEFI Shell supports the capability of interrupting the execution of the shell commands and scripts.
+The UEFI Shell supports the capability of interrupting the execution of the shell commands, applications, and scripts.

-There are two kinds of the execution interrupt: script execution interrupt and internal command execution interrupt.
+There are two kinds of the execution interrupt: command or application execution interrupt and script execution interrupt.